Edmund Randolph: Constitutional Convention

 George Washington witnesses Gouverneur Morris sign the constitution as Benjamin Franklin attends (at left; glasses) and Edmund Randolph and Alexander Hamilton look on (far right), in John Henry Hintermeister's 1925 painting, Foundation of the American Government.

 The following year, as a delegate from Virginia to the Constitutional Convention, at 34, Randolph introduced the Virginia Plan as an outline for a new national government.
-Although an enslaver himself, he argued against the importation of enslaved people and for a strong central government and advocated a plan for three chief executives from various parts of the country.
+Although an enslaver himself, he argued against the further importation of enslaved people from Africa and for a strong central government and advocated a plan for three chief executives from various parts of the country as he was fearful that a single powerful executive would produce an autocracy.
 The Virginia Plan also proposed a bicameral legislature, both houses of which would have delegates chosen based on state population.
 Randolph proposed and was supported unanimously by the convention's delegates "that a Nationally Judiciary be established" (Article III of the U.S. Constitution would establish the federal court system).
 The Articles of Confederation lacked a national court system for the United States.

 Randolph was also a member of the "Committee of Detail," which was tasked with converting the Virginia Plan's 15 resolutions to a first draft of the Constitution.

 Randolph ultimately refused to sign the final document, one of only three members who remained in the Constitutional Congress but refused to sign (the others were the fellow Virginian George Mason and Elbridge Gerry of Massachusetts).
 Randolph thought the final document lacked sufficient checks and balances and published an account of his objections in October 1787.
 He thought that the federal judiciary would threaten state courts, and he considered the Senate too powerful and Congress's power too broad.
 He also objected to the lack of a provision for a second convention to act after the present instrument had been referred to the states.